themerdev/themer/README.md

 ### Create your own color set

-To create your own color set, create a JavaScript file that exports (CommonJS-style) a `colors` object, like so:
+To create your own color set, create a JavaScript file that exports a `colors` object, like so:

     exports.colors = {
       dark: { // A color set can have both light and dark variants, but doesn't have to.